King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 Shall the offspring of the Merciful One not live forever?”

-El’s Role as Protector and Provider
+El’s Role as Protector of Kingship

 El’s active role in Keret’s life further emphasizes the divine nature of kingship.
 Not only does he promise the king an heir, but he also ensures the fulfillment of this promise.
 When Keret marries Hurriya, El summons the gods to bless the union, declaring that Keret’s lineage will continue.
 Later, when the king falls gravely ill, El intervenes personally to restore his health.